 Labor Certification is a process designed to establish to the satisfaction of the U.S. Department of Labor (DOL) that the permanent employment of a foreign national will not take away a job from a minimally qualified U.S. worker.
 This process involves placing advertisements to determine if there are any minimally qualified U.S. workers available.

 There is a special provision for Labor Certifications for teaching faculty which allows the employer to document that they went through a competitive recruitment and selection process and that the faculty was the most qualified.

-Labor Certification normally takes eight months to a year, but processing times vary.
+Labor Certification normally takes six months to a year.

 This step may be bypassed if filing under the Outstanding Professor/Researcher, Alien of Extraordinary Ability or National Interest Waiver categories.